 - HOW DO I GET THE PICTURES TO THE BROOKLYN BOARD?

 Your picture should be scanned using a flatbed scanner.

 - CAN I SUBMIT A PICTURE OF THE ORIGINAL TAKEN WITH MY DIGITAL CAMERA OR CELLPHONE?

-You can try, but this method usually doesn't work because it distorts the perspective and doesn't provide even lighting.
+You can try, but this method often doesn't work because it distorts the perspective and doesn't provide even lighting.
 Many images created this way are rejected.

 - WHAT ARE THE SCANNED IMAGE SPECIFICATIONS?